Subscribe to RSS feeds Bulkowski Blog via RSS

 The Dow Industrials (^DJI) on the monthly scale

-The years from 1962 to 1963 shows a different bottoming pattern.
+The years from 1962 to 1963 show a different bottoming pattern.
 This pattern is similar to the bottom during 1987.
 The decline to the bottom at I is a steep, straight-line run down followed by a higher valley at J. This time, though, price moves up at a slower velocity than it did on the way down to I.

 The Dow Industrials (^DJI) on the monthly scale